bonus-eventus/kerbodynePlus/README.md

 * Combine parts to reduce part count
 * Keep designs grounded in reality (or at worst near-future)
 * Remain mod agnostic (Kerbodyne Plus does not support or hinder other mods)

+#Release Notes for Stable Release V1.0

+##Parts Included:

+* CM1 24 Kerbal Command Pod
+* S3 KL-11 "Behemoth" Liquid Booster (max thrust 8000, ISP 320/295 in vac)
+* Kerbodyne K-12 Tank (13163 LF, 16088 Ox, 3.75m profile, 15m tall)
+* T404 3.75M Adapter
+* T404 A-1, A-2, A-3 Integrated trusses
+* T404 B-1, B-2, B-3 Integrated trusses
+* T404 Side Panel
+* "London" Docking Port (1.25, 2.5, 3.75 variants)
+* "Leviathan" Solar Wing (simply massive solar panels)
+* XL-6 Landing Strut (3.75M high)

+##What's New:

+* If you played with the alpha release then many of these parts will look familiar.
+Everything aside from the docking ports has been remodeled and everything has been retextured.
+* All textures are now dds!
+* Many naming conventions have been reworked in order to give a more logical relationship to the parts (T404 A-1 and T404 B-2 for example)
+* Models were compiled in many instances with more than two materials, and split into separate mesh items, to further optimize memory footprint.

+##Todo:

+* Part rebalancing (many parts need better mass, heat, and monetary costs.
+* More parts!
+* Agency missions for those parts! (subject to change)
+* Refine part naming conventions
+* Further part memory optimizations!

 # Credits